 dimension 2 variable x equal 100 variable y equal 25 lattice hex 0.8442 region box block 0 $x 0 $y -0.5 0.5 create_box 1 box variable xx internal 0.0 variable yy internal 0.0 variable v equal "(0.2*v_y*ylat * cos(v_xx/xlat * 2.0*PI*4.0/v_x) + 0.5*v_y*ylat - v_yy) > 0.0" create_atoms 1 box var v set x xx set y yy write_dump all atom sinusoid.lammpstrj

-The rotate keyword can only be used with the single style and when adding a single molecule.
-It allows to specify the orientation at which the molecule is inserted.
+The rotate keyword allows specification of the orientation at which molecules are inserted.
 The axis of rotation is determined by the rotation vector (Rx,Ry,Rz) that goes through the insertion point.
 The specified theta determines the angle of rotation around that axis.
 Note that the direction of rotation for the atoms around the rotation axis is consistent with the right-hand rule: if your right-hand’s thumb points along R, then your fingers wrap around the axis in the direction of rotation.

 The units keyword determines the meaning of the distance units used to specify the coordinates of the one particle created by the single style.
 A box value selects standard distance units as defined by the units command, e.g. Angstroms for units = real or metal.
 A lattice value means the distance units are in lattice spacings.